-Our analysis identified three product characteristics that have statistically significant associations with the likelihood of meeting or beating analyst sales forecasts: products receiving priority review by the FDA, specialty drugs, and orphan drugs.
+Our analysis identified three product characteristics that have statistically significant associations with the likelihood of meeting or beating analyst sales forecasts: products receiving priority review by the FDA, speciality drugs and orphan drugs.
 Two other product features have a positive but not statistically significant relationship with product performance at launch: first-in-class and biologics (figure 3).

-Priority review: Three in four (74 percent) priority review drugs and less than half (47 percent) standard review drugs met or beat expectations in year 1.
+Priority review: Three in four (74 per cent) priority review drugs and less than half (47 per cent) standard review drugs met or beat expectations in year 1.
 The priority review designation from the FDA not only allows a shorter regulatory review cycle but also communicates to the market an expectation for significant advancement over existing therapies for a serious condition.
-In our study, most of the drugs receiving priority review (79 percent) were also specialty products.
+In our study, most of the drugs receiving priority review (79 per cent) were also speciality products.

-Specialty: Seventy-two percent of specialty drugs and 48 percent of nonspecialty drugs met or beat expectations at launch.
-Specialty drugs are typically prescribed by specialists and have distinct handling, administration, and monitoring requirements.
+Speciality: Seventy-two per cent of speciality drugs and 48 per cent of nonspecialty drugs met or beat expectations at launch.
+Speciality drugs are typically prescribed by specialists and have distinct handling, administration and monitoring requirements.
 They often garner higher prices than nonspecialty medicines and many use a limited distribution model.
-In our study, the average three-year revenue from a specialty drug was in excess of US$1 billion, more than double the revenue from a nonspecialty product.
-This makes specialty an attractive area for pharma companies and accounts for a growing share of industry revenues and pipeline assets.5
+In our study, the average three-year revenue from a speciality drug was in excess of US$1 billion, more than double the revenue from a nonspecialty product.
+This makes speciality an attractive area for pharma companies and accounts for a growing share of industry revenues and pipeline assets.5

-Orphan: A higher proportion of orphan drugs (73 percent) compared to nonorphan drugs (57 percent) met or beat analyst forecasts for year 1.
-Again, there is considerable overlap between orphan and specialty products: Eighty-seven percent of orphan drugs happen to be specialty products.
+Orphan: A higher proportion of orphan drugs (73 per cent) compared to nonorphan drugs (57 per cent) met or beat analyst forecasts for year 1.
+Again, there is considerable overlap between orphan and speciality products: Eighty-seven per cent of orphan drugs happen to be speciality products.
 The Orphan Drug Act provides tax incentives and extended market exclusivity for pharma companies that develop medicines to treat small patient populations.
 6 Research shows that manufacturers are able to charge premium prices for orphan drugs: In 2018, the average price for orphan drugs was 4.5 times higher than nonorphan drugs.7 Moreover, given small patient populations, payers tend to be less inclined to limit market access.
-The higher profitability and a longer exclusivity period8 have attracted commercial interest from pharma companies and resulted in a significant growth in the number of orphan drug approvals in recent years.9
+The higher profitability and a longer exclusivity full stop8 have attracted commercial interest from pharma companies and resulted in a significant growth in the number of orphan drug approvals in recent years.9

 We found that drugs launched by large companies underperform compared to those launched by small and medium-sized companies, even when controlling for product characteristics.

 A possible explanation for the relatively better performance of smaller companies is that they may have a clearer focus and deeper expertise in a specific disease area, which contributes to a keen understanding of the market and credibility with the clinician and patient community.
-Although large companies have more resources and access to talent, multiple launch teams compete for these resources, cross-functional coordination is often lacking, and not all launches receive the same amount of attention.
+Although large companies have more resources and access to talent, multiple launch teams compete for these resources, cross-functional co-ordination is often lacking and not all launches receive the same amount of attention.
 This phenomenon may be even more pronounced in companies with a diverse product portfolio spread across multiple therapeutic areas.
-Recognizing this challenge, many large pharma companies are reorganizing themselves around a smaller set of specific therapy areas to develop greater depth as opposed to breadth.10
+Recognising this challenge, many large pharma companies are reorganising themselves around a smaller set of specific therapy areas to develop greater depth as opposed to breadth.10